OptiShot cannot be used in direct sunlight.

 Below are some lighting guidelines.

-- OptiShot works best when used in a room with fluorescent lighting.
+- OptiShot works best when used in a room with LED or in some cases fluorescent lighting.

 - Warehouse lighting such as Sodium Vapor or Metal Halide also work very well.